drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 |Model Deployment| The deployed model will be able to generate real-time recommendations for users.|
 |Data Visualization and Analytics| By using Matplotlib, Seaborn and Tableau, to visualize and analyze the recommendation data.|

-- MongoDB will store the data in MongoDB collections, if there is a large volumes of data, MongoDB also can handle using sharding.
-- MongoDB provides tools and features for managing data, including data modeling, backup and recovery, security, and monitoring.
-- We can also do aggregation, map-reduce, and text search to analyst the data and extract insights from the recommendation data.

 1) Matplotlib: Matplotlib is a Python library for creating static, animated, and interactive visualizations in Python.
 It provides a wide range of charts and graphs, including line charts, bar charts, scatter plots, and heat maps.

 2) Seaborn: Seaborn is a Python library based on Matplotlib that provides a high-level interface for creating beautiful and informative statistical graphics.
 It includes various visualization types, such as heat maps, categorical plots, and distribution plots.